-Professor Duhart graduated magna cum laude from Nova Southeastern University’s Shepard Broad College of Law, where she was a Goodwin Scholar.
+Dean Duhart graduated magna cum laude from Nova Southeastern University’s Shepard Broad College of Law, where she was a Goodwin Scholar.
+She is a proud First Generation Law Student.
 She earned her B.A. in English, cum laude, from the University of Miami.
-Professor Duhart has conducted presentations on teaching methods for law professors at conferences hosted by the Legal Writing Institute, the Southeastern Association of Law Schools, the Institute for Law Teaching and Learning, and the National People of Color Legal Scholarship Conference, among others.
-In 2009 and 2012, Professor Duhart was recognized as NSU’s recipient for the Association of American Law Schools Award for Teaching.
-She was also named Professor of the Year by the NSU Student Bar Association in 2012.
-In 2014, Duhart won the Stephanie Aleong Impact Award, which recognizes a faculty member who has had an impact on a law student who exemplifies compassion, industry and community service.
-In 2014, Professor Duhart was named to the Lawyers of Color's 50 Under 50 list, a comprehensive catalog of minority law professors making an impact in legal education.
+Dean Duhart has conducted presentations on teaching methods for law professors at conferences hosted by the the Society of American Law Teachers, the Legal Writing Institute, the Southeastern Association of Law Schools, the Institute for Law Teaching and Learning, the National People of Color Legal Scholarship Conference and the American Caribbean Law Institute, among others.
+She has also trained law faculty on teaching methods at schools throughout the country.

 Areas of Interest